macloo/flask-exercise/README.md

 If your browser displayed "Welcome to the presidential Flask example!" and "George Washington, born in Westmoreland County, Virginia." &mdash; you have verified that you can access `presidents_list` from a route function.
 Review the function above to ensure you understand how it worked, because we're about to change it further.

+You can view the CSV file (`presidents.csv`) as a lovely table here on GitHub.

 ## Create a directory page (a list of links)

 In our app, there will be two page types:

-* First, a directory page listing all presidents by name, in the order of their presidency.
+* First, a **directory page** or index, listing all presidents by name, in the order of their presidency.
 Each name will be a link that opens a president's detail page.
-* Second, the detail page.
-This will have the same layout and information for each president.
+* Second, the **detail page.** This will have the same layout and information for each president.

-We will change the existing Flask route to create the directory page.
+We will change the existing Flask route (`index()`) to create the directory page.

-Our first change is to add a **template** to the function.
+**ACTION 5:** Our first change is to add a **template** to the `index()` function.
 We already import `render_template` at the top of our app script, so all that's needed is to change the return statement, which currently reads:

 ```python
 return heading + test1 + test2